 Tunxis: Alt def.
-“The trail which confuses hikers and attracts ATV’s”
+“The trail which confuses hikers and attracts all-terrain vehicles”

-Vehicular traffic is strictly off-limits on Connecticut’s blue-blazed trail system, but to bored kids around central Connecticut, “who cares.”
+Vehicular traffic is strictly off-limits on Connecticut’s blue-blazed trail system, but to bored kids (and immature adults) around central Connecticut, “who cares.”
 Indeed.
-Well, I for one care a great deal what these idiots are doing to the trails around the state and my only regret about our hike on this first section of the Tunxis was not bringing some high-test fishing line.
-But more on that later.
+Well, I for one care a great deal what these people are doing to the trails around the state and I’m not alone.
+Please take the time to read the comments below for several years worth of discussion on this topic.

-Rob (Y – but just Rob for practical purposes here) and I agreed to begin the Tunxis in winter – actually hoping for knee-deep snow.
+My friend Rob and I agreed to begin the Tunxis in winter – actually hoping for knee-deep snow.
 We both have nice snowshoes and looked forward all winter to using them.
-Alas, every substantial snow storm happened early in the work week so we never got a chance.
-(I write that now on March 10… Still plenty of time!)
+Alas, every substantial snow storm happened early in the work week so we never got the chance.

 As it was, Rob and I would still have a thick coating of ice to contend with at almost every step.
-We had both bought some simple solutions to this situation – I went with YakTrax – which turned out to be more or less useless, but I stepped up to the far superior Kahtoolas.
-Rob had a similar product but I forget the name – between the two of us only I fell.
-And that was only one time on a very steep downhill while I was essentially running across ice, snow, and loose leaf litter.
-Heck it was along the aptly named “Steep Climb Trail” and I had actually ventured off of it, making for an even steeper go of it.
+We had both bought some simple solutions to this situation – I went with YakTrax – which turned out to be more or less useless.
+Do not buy them; instead, step it up to the far superior Kahtoola MicroSpikes.
+I don’t endorse much on CTMQ, but I strongly endorse this company’s products.

 When we parked, we looked up at the near vertical wall in front of us and said, “We’ll be coming down that in a couple hours.
 And it’s icy.”
 We smiled and laughed and relished the thought… or so we pretended to do so to each other.
+Because we’re dudes.
+And we’re dumb.
 (This trail section is not the mainline, so that will be in a separate report.)

-We drove to the trailhead (FYI, the access road, Whitman, is an unmarked dirt road off of Mount Vernon Road), noted the hospitality of the Southington Sportsmans Association for allowing us to park in their tiny, rutted, “lot” and hit the trail.
+We drove to the on Whitman Road.
+We noted the hospitality of the Southington Sportsmans Association for allowing us to park in their little hiker’s lot and hit the trail.

 The trail is wide in spots; wide enough for vehicles – and follows old colonial roads often.
-Local punks seemed to have taken joy in spray painting red rectangles over the blue ones.
+Locals seem to have taken joy in spray painting red rectangles over the blue ones.
 It climbs unspectacularly through deciduous forest up the eastern “wall” to the ridgeline.
 Only one or two other hikers had been over this path in the past week or so and there were points where Rob and I would have had great difficulty without our fake little crampon things.